-1. Persian Course in Delhi University
+1. Persian Course at Delhi University

 There are two types of Persian language courses at Delhi University.

-One is at the Department of Persian through Arts Faculty of DU and the second option is either St.Stephen’s or Zakir Husain College.
+One is at the Department of Persian through Arts Faculty of DU, and the second option is either St.Stephen’s or Zakir Husain College.

 (i) Zakir Husain Delhi College, Ajmeri Gate, Delhi

 Zakir Husain College holds the distinction of being in existence well before the establishment of Delhi University.
-Affiliated to the University of Delhi, The Department of Persian at Zakir Husain College offers BA (Hons.) and MA in Persian.
+Affiliated to the University of Delhi, The Department of Persian at Zakir Husain College offers BA (Hons.) and Masters in Persian.

 (ii) St. Stephen’s College (School of Asian Studies)

 St. Stephen’s Centre for Languages intends to promote the study of various languages, literature, and cultures.
-School of Asian Studies (SAS) offers Certificate, Diploma and Advanced Diploma Courses in Persian.
+School of Asian Studies (SAS) offers Certificate, Diploma, and Advanced Diploma courses in Persian.